 Wearing the same outfit two days straight may not be a faux pas in Belgium, but dressing unfashionably appears to be.
 We discuss Belgian style.

 It’s soldes periode in Belgium – that’s ‘sales period’ to fellow English speakers.
-Twice a year, in January and July, shops are allowed to offer big markdowns on last season’s merchandise.
-It’s actually forbidden by law to have major, storewide sales at any other time of year.
+Twice a year, in January and July, shops offer big markdowns on last season’s merchandise.
+It’s actually illegal for major, storewide sales at any other time of year.
 I’m not sure about the reason for this; my husband says it’s to protect small businesses who can’t afford to offer the same discounts as the big retailers.

 Clothing sales in Belgium